Tops Tips to Help You Have an Epic New Zealand Campervan Trip in Winter

 Check out some of our camping tips for staying warm in winter on YouTube!
 Don’t forget to subscribe for more New Zealand travel tips from NZ Pocket Guide.

 What to Expect in Winter in New Zealand

 New Zealand in winter means unpredictable weather.
 It will be raining, it will be sunny, it will be freezing one night and mild the next.
 But as long as you are prepared, the weather, whatever it decides to do, will barely be a bother!
 For typical weather, temperatures, events, prices and best activities to do in winter, take a look at our guides to the winter months in the below articles:

-Choose a vehicle with an Electricity hook up
+Choose a Campervan or Motorhome with an Electricity Hook-Up